 Internet connectivity charges

 Yearly, an amount equaling $100 per specialist position plus $200 flat connectivity fee per county will be charged to that county.
 For county offices who have their own connectivity, the per specialist rate will be charged but not the flat fee.
 This yearly charge will not be invoiced but be part of the mail allotment funds sent to the county.
-Quickbook instructions
+QuickBooks instructions for postage fund management

 The billing structure is reflective of the fact that the fees for connectivity are primarily based upon a flat charge and not dependent on the number of staff.
 Therefore, all counties will be contributing an equal amount to have the service available.
 The fee per specialist is related to the other costs associated with connectivity and computer services that are specific to the number of computers we have.
 This would include software licenses, online meeting communications capability, equipment and maintenance costs for the network such as firewall protection.
 The total county contributions to these costs cover about 10% of the total cost of providing these services.